 Open the payment that you would like to issue a refund from.
 Click on the Refund button to issue an overpayment refund.

 Make sure that Type is selected as ‘OverPayment’.
 By default, the amount to refund will be payment amount minus invoice total, thus equaling the payment balance.
 You can always adjust this amount if needed.
-Click Save and amount will be refunded to customer and recorded as an expense in QBO.
+Click Save and amount will be refunded to customer and recorded as an expense in QuickBooks Online.

 Key notes for Customer Account to Balance